 “When you are trying to make a decision, a number of related events or situations might immediately spring to the forefront of your thoughts.
 As a result, you might judge that those events are more frequent and possible than others.”

-What this means for your landing page: include real-life examples, case studies, understandable stats, testimonials and real people that have benefited from your offer.
+Applied to your landing page, this can mean including real-life examples, case studies, relatable statistics, testimonials, and real people that have benefited from your offer.

 A real-world example can act as immediately available proof of your offer, knocking out any other examples your visitors might associate with your offer.

 People are more likely to be loyal to your company if they feel they are involved and part of the community.

 When your visitors commit to engaging and providing input, you can build an authentic, loyalty-based relationship.

 How can you do this on a landing page?
 Ask for feedback.
 Ask for opinions.
 Find out what your visitor’s pain points and needs are, or engage them with a free useful tool, like an interactive calculator.